-- A. "Gable Operator" means that terms as defined in 47 USC 522(5). - B. "Cable Service" means that terms as defined in 47 USC 522(6). - G. "Gable System" means that ferm as defined in 47 USC 522(7). - D. "Commission" means the Michigan Public Service Commission. - E. 'Franchleing Entily' means the local unit of government in which a provider offers video services through a franchise. - F. FCC means the Federal Communications Commission. - "Gross Revenue" means that term as described in Section 6(4) of the Act and in Section Vi(D) of the Agreement. - H. "Household" means a house, an apartment, a mobile home, or any other structure or part of a structure intended for residential occupancy as separate living quarters. - "Incumbent video provider" means a cable operator serving cable subscribers or a telecommunication provider providing video services through the provider's existing telephone exchange boundaries in a particular franchise area within a local unit of government on the effective date of this act. - J. "JPTV" means Internet protocol television. - K. "Local unit of government" means a city, village, or township. - "Low-income household" means a household with an average annual household income of less than \$35,000,00 as determined by the most recent decennial census. - "METRO Act" means the Metropolitan Extension Telecommunications Rights-of-Way Oversight Act; 2002 PA 45, MCL 484,3101 of seq. - N. "Open video system" or "OVS" means that term as defined in 47 USC 573. - Person[®] means an Individual, corporation, association, partnership, governmental entity, or any other legal entity. - P. "Public righta-of-way" means the area on, below, or above a public readway, highway, street, public sidewalk, alley, waterway, or utility assements dedicated for compatible uses. - Q. "Term" means the period of time provided for In Section V of this Agreement. - R. "Uniform video service local franchise agreement" or "franchise agreement" means the franchise agreement required under the Ast to be the operating agreement between each franchising entity and video provider in this state. - S. "Video programming" means that term as defined in 47 USC 522(20).
+- A. "Gable Operator" means that terms as defined in 47 USC 522(5). - B. "Cable Service" means that terms as defined in 47 USC 522(8). - G. "Cable System" means that ferm as defined in 47 USC 522(7). - D. "Commission" means the Michigan Public Service Commission. - E. "Eranchieing Entity" means the local unit of government in which a provider offers video services through a franchise. - F. FCC means the Federal Communications Commission. - "Gross Revenue" means that term as described in Section 8(4) of the Act and in Section Vi(D) of the Agreement. - H. "Household" means a house, an apartment, a mobile home, or any other structure or part of a structure intended for residential occupancy as separate living guarters. - "Incombent video provides" means a cable operator serving cable subscribers or a telecommunication provider providing video aprovides through the provider's existing telephone exchange boundaries in a particular franchise area within a local unit of government on the effective date of this act. - J. "IPTV" means internet protocol television. - K. "Local unit of government" means a city, village, or township. - "Low-income household" means a household with an average annual household income of less than \$35,000,00 as determined by the most recent decentral census. - "METRG Act" means the Metropolitan Extension Telecommunications (tights-of-Way Oversight Act; 2002 PA 48, MGL 484,3101 of seq. - N. "Open victeo system" or "OVS" means that term as defined in 47 USC 573. - Person means an individual, corporation, association, partnership, governmental entity, or any other legal entity. - P. "Public rights-of-way" means the area on, below, or above a public readway, highway, street, public sidewalk, alley, waterway, or utility easements dedicated for compatible uses. - Q. "Term" means the period of time provided for In Section V of this Agreement. - R. "Uniform video service local franchise agreement" or "franchise agreement" means the franchise agreement required under the Ast to be the operating agreement between each franchising entity and video provider in this state. - S. "Video programming" means that term as defined in 47 USC 522(20). - T. "Video service" means video programming, cable services, IPTV, or OVS provided through facilities located at least in part in the public rights-of-way without regard to delivery technology, including internet protocol technology.
+This definition does not include any video programming provided by a commercial mobile service provider defined in 47 USC 932(d) or provided solely as part of, and via, a service that enables users to access content, information, electronic mail, or other services offered over the public internet. - U. "Video service provider" or "Provider" means a person authorized under the Act to provide video service. - V. "Video service provider fee" meens the amount paid by a video service provider or incumbent video provider under Section 6 of the Act and Section VI of this Agreement.